+'''

 chrl(Head1, Head2, Guard, Body)

+'''

 where Head1, Head2, Guard, Body are lists of CHR and built-in constraints.
 If they do not exist (i.e. for propagation or simplification rules, or guard-less rules), then they are given as [].
-Implement a CHR program that once triggered with a console/0 constraint, writes to the console a well-formatted CHR rule equivalent to that encoded in chrl constraint by changing the lists to goals.
-Hint: use numbervars to pretty print a term by unifying variables (-123, -456, ...) to more readable variable names (A, B, ...).
+Implement a CHR program that once triggered with a console/O constraint, writes to the console a well-formatted CHR rule equivalent to that encoded in chrl constraint by changing the lists to goals.

 Test your program with (but not limited to) queries such as: